Internship Admissions, Support & Initial Placement Data

 - Cover Letter

 A cover letter is submitted along with the application which can address issues for the internship as a whole as well as information related to specific rotations.
-The AAPI Online permits you to submit an individualized cover letter for each site to which you are applying.
-The cover letter provides an introduction to your application and, most importantly, an opportunity for you to describe your interest in, and fit with particular sites.
-It also gives you the opportunity to address site-specific issues or questions.
+The cover letter provides an introduction to your application and the opportunity for you to describe your interest in, and fit with particular training experiences and rotations.
+It also gives you the opportunity to address rotation-specific issues or questions.
+Applicants will be considered for all rotations for which they express interest in the cover letter.
 Please include the following information in the cover letter.

-2. If you wish to identify yourself as representing racial, cultural, ethnic, or other elements of diversity
+2. If you wish to identify yourself in terms of racial, cultural, ethnic, or other elements of diversity

 The other components of the AAPI include: